 After listening to hundreds of startup success stories, young entrepreneurs might think that building a billion-dollar enterprise is not such a hard thing to do.
-You have a great business idea?
+Do you have a great business idea?
 Good for you, but that’s just a foundation, and you still need to build strong business structures that will support your future empire.

-At the very beginning of your entrepreneurship career you’ll discover many hidden costs that lurk behind every startup launch.
-In this article I’ll present you with some of these costs and explain why they are crucial for your company’s good start.
+At the very beginning of your entrepreneurship career, you’ll discover many hidden costs that lurk behind every startup launch.
+In this article, I’ll present you with some of these costs and explain why they are crucial for your company’s good start.

 If you decide to launch any type of service business, you’ll probably need to buy a license surety bond.
 This bond protects your future customers from any type of damages that might be associated with your business.
 You can buy these bonds from surety companies.